Commercial and Contractual Implications of COVID-19achkarlaw-admin

-The COVID-19 pandemic has resulted in several protective measures being undertaken by federal and provincial governments in Canada, in response to the affect on Canadians’ livelihoods.
-In addition to the societal and economic impacts, the pandemic has implications on contractual obligations, some of which are analysed below.
+The COVID-19 pandemic has resulted in several protective measures undertaken by federal and provincial governments in Canada in response to the effect on Canadians’ livelihoods.
+In addition to the societal and economic impacts, the pandemic has commercial and contractual implications, some of which are analyzed below.

-This relief is granted when a natural hazard arises that is beyond the control of either party, or is an “act of God”.
-In these circumstances, either party is permitted to suspend performance or terminate the contract if their contract has a force majeure clause.
-Such a clause is a creature of contract, not common law, so if the parties wish to rely on such a provision it must be in their contract.
+This relief is granted when a natural hazard arises beyond either party’s control or is an “act of God.”
+In these circumstances, either party can suspend performance or terminate the contract if their contract has a force majeure clause.
+Such a clause is a creature of contract, not common law, so if the parties wish to rely on such a provision, it must be in their contract.

-A force majeure clause should be added to contracts to ensure greater protections for the parties in cases where either party is not able to fulfill their contractual obligations due to an uncontrollable specified, unforeseeable event or circumstance.
+A force majeure clause should be added to contracts to ensure greater protections for the parties in cases where either party cannot fulfill their contractual obligations due to an uncontrollable specified, unforeseeable event or circumstance.
 Such an event or circumstance should be the actual and direct cause of a party’s inability to perform the contract.

-Given the relief stemming from a force majeure clause, these types of clauses are interpreted narrowly, and the language must therefore be drafted carefully if the parties wish to rely on the clause.
+Given the relief stemming from a force majeure clause, these clauses are interpreted narrowly, and the language must therefore be drafted carefully if the parties wish to rely on the clause.

 The clause of the contract usually includes a threshold and specific triggering events.
-A threshold will include a phrase such as “renders impossible”, but will depend on the obligation from which the parties wish to be relieved.
+A threshold will consist of a phrase such as “renders impossible” but will depend on the obligation from which the parties wish to be relieved.

-With respect to triggering events, as the World Health Organization has declared COVID-19 as a pandemic, COVID-19 will likely fall under terms such as “epidemic”, “pandemic” and/or “disease”.
-For broader, more ambiguous terms, such as “act of God”, it becomes arguable.
+With respect to triggering events, as the World Health Organization has declared COVID-19 as a pandemic, COVID-19 will likely fall under terms such as “epidemic,” “pandemic,” or “disease.”
+For broader, more ambiguous terms, such as “act of God,” it becomes arguable.

 Frustration is another example of commercial and contractual implications.
 If a situation arises where the unforeseen event renders the contract to be substantially different from what the parties agreed to, or contractual obligations impossible, the parties can rely on the doctrine of frustration.
-While frustration of a contract permits one party to set aside the contract due to the other party’s inability to perform the contract, it often involves a higher threshold than force majeure.
+While the frustration of a contract permits one party to set aside the contract due to the other party’s inability to perform the contract, it often involves a higher threshold than force majeure.

-Whether a party wishes to rely on a clause such as force majeure or a defence, the parties must still mitigate their damages and exhaust all options to permit them to perform their contractual obligations or risk commercial and contractual implications.
+Whether a party wishes to rely on a clause such as force majeure or defence, the parties must still mitigate their damages and exhaust all options to permit them to perform their contractual obligations or risk commercial and contractual implications.